-- · A Cat D10 dozer reversed into a Cat 789 dump - A Cat D10 dozer reversed into a Cat 700 dulip truck which was waiting on the dump tip head.
-Two fitters stood between two Cat 793 dump trucks - Not littlers stood between two Cat 793 cump tricks while attempting to jump start on of them.
-A light vehicle travelled in the wrong direction along a one way haul road until it met a dump truck.
-Both vehicles took evasive action to avoid a - .
-A tradesman boarded a Cat 793C dump truck to diagnose a fault and asked the operator to drive the truck as part of the diagnosis.
+- A Cat D10 dozer reversed into a Cat 789 dump truck which was waiting on the dump tip head. - Two fitters stood between two Cat 793 dump trucks while attempting to jump start on of them. - A light vehicle travelled in the wrong direction along a one way haul road until it met a dump truck.
+Both vehicles took evasive action to avoid a collision. - A tradesman boarded a Cat 793C dump truck to diagnose a fault and asked the operator to drive the truck as part of the diagnosis.
 The truck moved off from its park, turned right and drove over the tray of the tradesman's light vehicle. - A water truck collided with a light vehicle while passing on a gravel road.